• Skip to primary navigation

 Kanji Vada served in a bowl.

-Kanji Vada is a traditional Rajasthani dish, where crispy fried lentil vadas are dipped into mustard flavored fermented water or as called “Rai Ka Paani”.
-It is also made in some parts of UP and even in some Mathur households in Delhi.
+Kanji Vada is a traditional Rajasthani dish, where crispy fried lentil vadas are dipped into mustard-flavored fermented water (kanji) or “Rai Ka Paani.”
+It is also made in some parts of UP and in some Mathur households in Delhi.

-Make sure once you dip these vadas in the kanji, let them soak for 4 to 5 minutes before serving so that it soaks up the mustard flavor well
+Once you dip the vadas in the kanji, let them soak for 4 to 5 minutes before serving so that they soak up the mustard flavor well.

-You should make the Kanji 3-4 day before so that the flavours come out nicely.
+You should make the Kanji 3-4 days in advance to ferment well and for the flavors to come out nicely.

-This Kanji Vada is a great food that promotes aids digestion and also keeps your digestive system stable.
-It also detoxifies the liver, and thus promoting healthy digestion.
+This Kanji Vada is a great food that aids digestion and stabilizes your digestive system.
+It also detoxifies the liver, thus promoting healthy digestion.

 Ingredients